 Bachelor of Arts degree/diploma or its equivalent in Bible or theology (e.g. BDiv, BTh, etc.) from an approved institution.
 The minimum requirement is 180 ECTS, including approximately 40 ECTS in Bible, 25 ECTS in Systematic Theology and Church History, and 40 ECTS in Practical Ministry at the minimal equivalent of a Dutch HBO or school of higher professional education.
 It will be viewed positively if you have already taken classes in English, Hebrew, and Greek, or you have already written a thesis.
 Additionally, two exams mentioned below will provide an assessment for Tyndale on your placement in this program.

 - Master of Evangelical Theology (MET) Validation Exam.
-This exam is administered at Tyndale before the fall term begins.
+This exam is administered at Tyndale before the summer term begins.
 It tests the knowledge that you already have for Old Testament, New Testament, Systematic Theology and Church History – it is geared toward basic knowledge of these subjects.
 Scores on these tests will determine if deficiencies need to be addressed, and in some cases, if the MET is the best fit for the student.

 Master of Divinity (MDiv):